quexiang/OpenMindat/README.md

 2. Install packages "httr" and "jsonlite".

-3. Select the "Install Package" in the "Build" menu of RStudio (Ctrl+Shift+B).
+3. Select the "Install Package" in the "Build" menu of RStudio (Ctrl + Shift + B).

 4. Create a New R Script (Ctrl + Shift + N).